Moon Lake State Forest Recreation Area: Opening

 Moon Lake Park was established as part of the Luzerne County Park System in 1968.
 Luzerne County officials had intended to provide residents with open space for recreation.
 That year, federal and state funds had become available through the Project 70 Land Acquisition and Borrowing Act.
 These funds allowed Luzerne County to purchase 650 acre, including Moon Lake itself.

 A swimming pool was built in 1968 as part of the original infrastructure of the park.
 It is an L-shaped, Olympic-sized pool.
-The pool included an asphalt parking lot, concrete sidewalks, bathhouse, pool and deck, lawn areas of suntanning, patios, a concession area, and stone landscape walls.During a heatwave in the summer of 1993, 10,000 swimmers visited the swimming pool in a single month.
+The pool included an asphalt parking lot, concrete sidewalks, bathhouse, pool and deck, lawn areas of suntanning, patios, a concession area, and stone landscape walls.
+During a heatwave in the summer of 1993, 10,000 swimmers visited the swimming pool in a single month.

 Athletic fields were built in the west central section of the park near Deerwood Drive.
 These fields included a softball and multi-use field.
 Game courts were also built.
 The game courts include 3 tennis courts and 1 basketball court.
 The surface is bituminous paving topped with colored sealer.
 Also built as part of the original construction of the park was a marina.
 The marina is located along the eastern shore of Moon Lake.
 It included a marina building, bulkhead, and floating docks.
 The marina building contained restrooms and a concession for boat rentals.

 A campground was located in the eastern section of the park elevated approximately 140 feet above Moon Lake.
 The campground contained individual sites and tent/trailer sites.
 Some sites had been equipped with electric service.
 Others could accommodate larger RVs.
 Later, a Nature Education Center was built.
 The Center is located in the southern section of the park along a ridge elevated 100 feet above Moon Lake.
 In addition to the main building, there are two outdoor group meeting shelters and a large group picnic pavilion.
 Paved handicap parking spaces are available.

 In 1994, two women were struck and killed by a single lightning strike at Moon Lake Park.
-The women were killed when lightning struck a wooden pavilion they had taken shelter under.
+The women were killed when lightning struck a wooden pavilion under which they had taken shelter.